tigyouth/campaign/README.md

-# campaign for the win!
+#campaign for the win!
+"UNITED WITH HOPE - leaving no one behind"